capistrano/sshkit/EXAMPLES.md

 ## Stack directory nestings

     on hosts do
-      in "/var" do
+      within "/var" do
         puts capture(:pwd)
-        in :log do
+        within :log do
           puts capture(:pwd)
         end
       end